 If you don't agree with the “Agreed Order” (discipline) that the nursing board imposes, you have the right to an administrative hearing.
 In this hearing, an Administrative Law Judge will listen to the BON’s side of the case and your side of the case and render a decision.

 But the Administrative Law Judge doesn’t have the final say either.

-If you don’t agree with the Administrative Law Judge’s decision, you have the right to appeal your case to the Texas Court of Appeals, and even to the Texas Supreme Court.
+If you do not agree with the Administrative Law Judge’s decision, you have the right to appeal your case to the Texas Court of Appeals, and even to the Texas Supreme Court.

 If you decide to go this route, we can represent you in your case against the nursing board.